El Paso Shooting: What We Know

 The Suspect

-Police identified the suspect in custody as Patrick Crusius, 21, from Allen, Texas.
+NBC News and KTSM have confirmed the identity of the suspect in police custody as Patrick Crusius, 21, from Allen, Texas.

 Where Families Can Reunite